MR

 However, VEQT has a relatively higher management fee (0.22%) and MER (0.24%) compared to XEQT’s relatively low management fee (0.18%) and MER (0.20%).

-Vanguard’s Growth Portfolio (VGRO) is a consecutive portfolio that consists of 80% equity and 20% fixed income.
+Vanguard’s Growth Portfolio (VGRO) is a consecutive portfolio comprising 80% equity and 20% fixed income.
 VGRO is not 100% made up of equities like VEQT.

 So you should buy VGRO if you’re looking for a portfolio with an 80/20 slit across equities and fixed income.
 But if you’re looking for a portfolio with 100% equities, you should opt for VEQT.